anon-blue/anon.blue/README.txt

 aifsdhsdidwshahfahfjsfhasihofsahfsfiisafhasfahasowfwahfajhshfafhwhfahfwwdadwdwaf
 afw]pfkapfkawfjawihaiwhgw cwajdfwjnarfawa nca wkdjawna v,,,,,,,,,,,,,,,,,,,,,qqq
 qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'

-                                   qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq
-qqqqqqqqqqqqqqqqqqqqqqqqqqhjhjhjhjh     have you ever just walked into a public restroom and crawled under the stall and said, "will someone please drop a deuce into my mouth?" because I have. ha ha ha ha ah POOOOOP!!!!!!!!! qqqqqqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq dfgqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq
+                                        have you ever just walked into a public restroom and crawled under the stall and said, "will someone please drop a deuce into my mouth?" because I have. ha ha ha ha ah POOOOOP!!!!!!!!! qqqqqqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq dfgqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq